seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 To what effect?

 **CASCA**
-Nay, an I tell you that, Ill ne’er look you i’ the
+Nay, an I tell you that, Ill ne'er look you i' the
 face again: but those that understood him smiled at
 one another and shook their heads; but, for mine own
 part, it was Greek to me.
 I could tell you more
 news too: Marullus and Flavius, for pulling scarfs
-off Caesar’s images, are put to silence.
+off Caesar's images, are put to silence.
 Fare you
 well.
 There was more foolery yet, if I could
 remember it.